Port Madison Indian Reservation

-The Port Madison Indian Reservation is an Indigenous Reservation in the U.S. state of Washington belonging to the Suquamish Tribe, a federally recognized indigenous nation and signatory to the Treaty of Point Elliott of 1855.
+The Port Madison Indian Reservation is an Indian reservation in the U.S. state of Washington.
+The reservation is governed by the Suquamish Indian Tribe, a signatory to the Treaty of Point Elliott of 1855.
+They had 950 enrolled tribal citizens in 2012.

 Location

-The reservation is located in northern Kitsap County, Washington and consists of 7,657 acres, of which 1,475 acres are owned by the Suquamish Tribe, 2,601 acres are owned by individual citizens of the Suquamish Tribe, and 3,581 acres are owned by non-Indigenous.
+The Port Madison Indian Reservation is located in northern Kitsap County, Washington and consists of 7,657 acres, of which 1,475 acres are owned by the Suquamish Tribe, 2,601 acres are owned by individual citizens of the Suquamish Tribe, and 3,581 acres are owned by non-citizens.

 The reservation is divided into two separate parcels by the geographic feature Miller Bay.
 The towns of Suquamish and Indianola both lie within the bounds of the reservation.
 A resident population of 6,536 persons was counted in the 2000 census.

 History

 The reservation was authorized by the Point Elliott Treaty of January 22, 1855, for the Suquamish people, and was established by an executive order issued October 21, 1864.
 Other Coast Salish peoples, including the Duwamish and Sammamish, also moved to the reservation.
 When the land was reserved by the Point Elliott Treaty, all land was held by Tribal members and designated for their sole use.
 However, a series of procedures designed to accommodate non-Indigenous land acquisition created a situation where the reservation is widely interspersed with non-Tribal ownership.